Navigational instrument

 Speed & Distance Measuring Equipment

-This bridge equipment on a ship is used to measure the speed and distance the ship has travelled from a given point.
+This equipment measures a ship's speed and distance traveled from a given point.

 Echo Sounder